mnielsen/finding_scenius/finding_scenius.md

 But looking at that list, most of the things on it are pretty mainstream.
-Once an idea has appeared on ted.com, it's no longer at the edge, it's moving toward the middle.
-And going mainstream dilutes scenius.
+Once an idea has appeared on ted.com, it's no longer at the edge, it's moving toward the middle, and mainstream acceptance.
+I can't help but feel that scenius is probably in areas edgier than any of these, areas I've never heard of.

+Going mainstream dilutes scenius.
 People rush in as money and prestige become available.
 This increases the density of several types of people: people who just want to coast, riding the coattails of pioneers; people whose main interest is money and prestige; and people who only work on the conventional.
 None of these promotes scenius.
-Meanwhile, the scope of the frontier
---- of the
-[adjacent possible](http://online.wsj.com/article/SB10001424052748703989304575503730101860838.html),
-in Stephen Johnson's wonderful useage --- expands far more slowly than the inrush of people.
+Meanwhile, the scope of the frontier --- of the [adjacent possible](http://online.wsj.com/article/SB10001424052748703989304575503730101860838.html), in Stephen Johnson's wonderful useage --- expands far more slowly than the inrush of people.
 People sense that their piece of the creative